immuni-app/immuni-app-ios/README.md

 Contributions are really appreciated and more than welcome.
 Before proceeding, please read carefully the [Code of Conduct](CODE_OF_CONDUCT.md) and consider it as an "How-To" guide to contribute the community and create a positive and collaborative environment.
 Additionally, please read also our [CONTRIBUTING](CONTRIBUTING.md) file that provides all info to make the contribution process easy.

 The Immuni project consists of several different repositories (one per component or service).
 Please consider this repository only related to Immuni for iOS.
 To propose or request a new feature, please open an issue here [Documentation repository](https://github.com/immuni-app/immuni-documentation).
 This will make everyone feel involved to see it, consider it, and participate to the discussion.
-Opening an issue or pull a request in this repository may slow down the overall process.
+Any opened issue or pulled request in this repository could slow down the overall process.

 ## Contributors